An invisible environmental poison costs millions of lives

 Main moments

 “Never before have we seen such a compelling and cheap opportunity to make such a big difference to a large, global killing machine”.
-This is what Samantha Power, the head of USAID -- the US development directorate, wrote in a chronicle in September.
+This is what Samantha Power, the head of USAID -- the US development directorate, wrote in an article in September.

 The USAID leader then turned to a new Partnership for a Lead-Free Future, launched during the United Nations General Assembly last fall.
 It was promised 1.6 billion NOK from various donors.
-Norway's Minister of Development Anne Beathe Tvinnereim was present at the launch, as was one of the founders.
+Norway's Minister of Development Anne Beathe Tvinnereim was present at the launch.

 A threat to health and education

-In 2010 died over 400 toddlers of acute lead poisoning in Nigeria, as their homes were contaminated by illegal gold mining.
+In 2010, over 400 toddlers died of acute lead poisoning in Nigeria, as their homes were contaminated by illegal gold mining.
 This was an extreme case, but on a smaller scale, such disasters occur every single day.
 In total, lead poisoning contributes to between 1.5 and 5.5 million lives lost each year, potentially more than HIV/AIDS, malaria and road accidents combined.
-Yet it barely gets attention.
+Yet it barely gets any attention.

-Also in Norway, several thousand children may have elevated levels of lead in their blood, according to a UNICEF report as of 2020.
-Here is several kindergartens and playgrounds polluted and some shooting ranges have been closed.
-Ingestion of meat from game shot with lead ammunition is also a significant source.
+Also in Norway, several thousand children may have elevated levels of lead in their blood, according to a UNICEF report from 2020.
+Several kindergartens and playgrounds have been polluted and some shooting ranges have been closed.
+Ingestion of meat from animals shot with lead ammunition is also a significant source.
 It shouldn't be like that.
-Namely, there is none amount of lead that is considered safe for health.
+There is no amount of lead that is considered safe.

 Lead, by the way, is just one of tens of thousands of pollutants that can be harmful to children.
 Air pollution, toxic pesticides, microplastics and other heavy metals such as mercury and cadmium also require attention and stringent measures.